vetrok/mailchimp/README.md

+Main page is with users list located at '/'

 System requires API key for Mailchimo, please fill it in \config\autoload\global.php

-Please disable errors, because it can blocks redirects from "/sync" page
+Please disable all errors, because it can block redirects from "/sync" to home page

 Database structure